 Tibet Shambhala Adventure.
 Co.
 Ltd is a wholly Tibetan-owned adventure travel company based in Lhasa.
-All our staff — including the office workers, Tibet travel guides, drivers and cooks — are Tibetans.
-We are enthusiastic and have a deep knowledge and understanding of our culture, religion and environment since all of us were born and grew up in Tibet.
+All our staff — including the office workers, Tibet travel guides, drivers, and cooks — are Tibetans.
+We are enthusiastic and have in-depth knowledge and understanding of our culture, religion, and environment since all of us were born and grew up in Tibet.

 Tibet Shambhala Adventure was founded in 2000 and is a fully-registered and internationally-licensed adventure travel company under the administration of Tibet Tourism Bureau and the China National Tourism Bureau.

-We are specialize in Tibet trekking, Kailash adventure tour, small peak climbing, motor biking and mountain biking.
-We also venture to remote, less visited parts of the Tibetan world or offer tailor-made unique Tibet tours or Tibet trekking tours throughout the region for those who want to get off the beaten track using horses or yak to carry the luggage.
+We specialize in Tibet trekking tour, Kailash pilgrimage tour, small peak climbing, Tibet motorbiking and mountain biking tour.
+We also venture to remote, less visited parts of the Tibetan world or offer tailor-made unique Tibet tours throughout the region for those who want to get off the beaten track using horses or yak to carry the luggage.
 Our treks are accompanied by experienced Tibetan cooks who are accustomed to catering to foreign visitors.
 They can prepare Tibetan, Chinese, Indian and Western food as well as a beautiful birthday cake — even if we are far above sea level.

-Unlike many other companies in Tibet, we cover not only the popular cultural highlights of Central Tibet, the road to Nepal and Mount Everest base camp from Lhasa, but also organize round-trips to any part of Tibet, including Mount Kailash and Eastern Tibet (Kham and Amdo).
-We can also organize long-distance one-way Land Cruiser trips from Lhasa to Kunming, Chengdu, Xining or Kashigar.
+Unlike many other companies in Tibet, we cover not only the popular cultural highlights of Central Tibet and the road to Nepal and Mount Everest base camp from Lhasa, but also organize round-trips to any part of Tibet, including Mount Kailash and Eastern Tibet (Kham and Amdo).
+We can also arrange long-distance one-way Land Cruiser trips from Lhasa to Kunming, Chengdu, Xining or Kashgar.

-Our tours can commence in either in Lhasa itself or we can pick clients up from the Nepal border, Lhasa airport, Beijing, Shanghai, Chengdu, Kunming or any other place in mainland China.
-We have partner agents in Kathmandu who can coordinate both land and air arrangements between Nepal and Tibet as well as obtain the necessary China Tibet visas and Tibet permits in Kathmandu.
+Our tours commence either in Lhasa itself or we pick clients up from the Nepal border, Lhasa airport, Beijing, Shanghai, Chengdu, Kunming or any other place in mainland China.
+We have partner agents in Kathmandu who can coordinate both land and air arrangements between Nepal and Tibet as well as obtain the necessary China Tibet visas and Tibet travel permits in Kathmandu.

-We also arrange both domestic flights and train tickets out of Lhasa as well as international flight tickets outside China.
+We also arrange domestic flights and train tickets outside Lhasa as well as international flight tickets outside China.
 We aid in the provision of Tibet travel permits for the tour to Tibet and help tourists to enter Tibet.

-We found it important that our Tibet tour and trek benefit the local community and have a limited impact on the environment.
+We found it essential that our Tibet tour and trek benefit the local community and have a limited impact on the environment.
 We have helped local younger generations continue their education at college and universities.
-We also try to help the local community as much as possible by operating a special Tibet tour that can visit local Tibetan handi capped schools.
+We also try to help the local community as much as possible by operating a special Tibet tour that can visit local Tibetan handicapped schools.

-As an eco-friendly and responsible Tibet travel company, we found that training our staff is one of the most important things we can do.
+As an eco-friendly and responsible travel company, we believe that training our staff is one of the most important things to do.

-Ever since Tibet Shambhala Adventure was founded, we invited many of our business partners from Europe who have more than 40 years of experience in tourism experience.
-They have helped train our staff, especially the field staff on how to take care of the environment, how to bring the garbage back to the city from our remote adventure camping tour, how to love nature, how to provide the first-aid kit to the clients if someone is sick in the remote area.
+Ever since Tibet Shambhala Adventure was founded, we invited many of our business partners from Europe having more than 40 years of experience in tourism experience.
+They have helped in training our staff, especially the field staff on how to take care of the environment, how to bring the garbage back to the city from our remote adventure camping tour, how to love nature and how to provide the first-aid kit to the clients if someone is sick in the remote area.